Programs

 • Exercises in Practical Life

 Through exercises of practical life that include care of the person, one another, and the environment, the children expand motor skills, refine coordination, extend concentration, and express their love and respect for their community and classroom.
+Arranging flowers, pouring juice, and tying shoes are the everyday activities that empower children.
+Through lessons in grace and courtesy, the guide invites the children to practice thoughtful behavior and good manners.
+These lively presentations focus the children’s attention on their culture’s conventions of graciousness and civility.

 • The Sensorial Apparatus

 The Montessori guide presents activities with materials isolating a particular sensorial property.
 The children match, grade, order, or explore by tasting, smelling, touching, listening, or seeing.
+Through repeating these exercises at will, the children clarify their impressions and refine their senses.
+Individual parts of materials are related to the classroom at large and discreet sensorial elements are identified in the environment through games.
+The foundation for cultural subjects is laid with sensorial activities.

 • Language